cchitsiang/awesome-stars/README.md

 - [EFPrefix/EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate QRCode in Swift, support iOS, macOS, watchOS, tvOS, and/or visionOS.
 - [mono0926/NativePopup](https://github.com/mono0926/NativePopup) - Clone of Apple iOS App's feedback popup, and easily customizable.
 - [younatics/YNSearch](https://github.com/younatics/YNSearch) - 🔍 Awesome fully customize search view like Pinterest written in Swift 5.0 + Realm support!
-- [ranesr/SwiftIcons](https://github.com/ranesr/SwiftIcons) - 🎢Swift Library for Font Icons - ★ this library
+- [ranesr/SwiftIcons](https://github.com/ranesr/SwiftIcons) - 🎢Swift Library for Font Icons
 - [Ahmed-Ali/JSONExport](https://github.com/Ahmed-Ali/JSONExport) - JSONExport is a desktop application for Mac OS X which enables you to export JSON objects as model classes with their associated constructors, utility methods, setters and getters in your favorite lan
 - [ArtSabintsev/Siren](https://github.com/ArtSabintsev/Siren) - Notify users when a new version of your app is available and prompt them to upgrade.
 - [alexdrone/Store](https://github.com/alexdrone/Store) - Unidirectional, transactional, operation-based Store implementation.